Escalante, Negros Occidental: Climate

 The atmospheric conditions influencing the climate of Escalante as a whole are the same conditions operative in Negros Island.
 During the summer months (April to December) an air stream is directed from the south.
 This air current follows a counterclockwise path as it approaches the low-pressure center of the Asian continent, and reaches the Philippines from a southwestern direction as the southwestern monsoon or habagat.
 During the period from November to January, Negros has relatively cool weather as the Asian continent cools more rapidly than the surrounding seas, resulting in high-pressure centers leading to winds being deflected in a clockwise fashion.

 This period is known as the northeastern monsoon or amihan.
 From March to April the northeastern wind system dominates.
 The cool season in Escalante is from December through March.
 It is also the time when low tides called aya-ay prevail, making beachcombing of its shores more pleasurable.
 The latter part of March through June is when the highest temperatures prevail.
 But being largely coastal, Escalante enjoys a constant flow of refreshing sea breeze.

 Barangays

 Escalante is politically subdivided into 21 barangays.
-The following table shows its corresponding population, area, and distance from the city proper.
+Each barangay consists of puroks and some have sitios.